UWPCE-PythonCert/Py300/source/async.rst

 https://www.blog.pythonlibrary.org/2013/06/27/wxpython-how-to-communicate-with-your-gui-via-sockets/

 Callbacks
 ---------

 Callbacks are a way to tell a non-blocking function what to do when they are done.
 This is a common way for systems to handle non-blocking operations.
-For instance, in Javascript http requests are non-blocking.
+For instance, in Javascript, http requests are non-blocking.
 The request function call will return right away.

 .. code-block:: javascript